The kiwifruit tree, or Actinidia Deliciosa is native of the Yangtze region of China, and was imported to Iran in the early 20th century.

 The Hayward cultivar needs a winter rest of 800 hours between 32°F and 45°F, whereas the needs of other cultivars vary very widely: if the winter is too mild the plant may not lose its leaves and subsequently fail to flower

-Choosing a site for kiwifruit Cultivation
+Choosing a site for kiwifruit

 The best site to plant a kiwi fruit tree in in moderately sunny place, where they can ramble across a trellising system.
 They will tolerate a light shade, if needed.
 Vines should be protected from strong winds, since they can snap off new growth